emjotde/eserix/README.md

 C++ SRX sentence segmenter
 ==========================

-SRX-based sentence segmenter writtin in C++.
+SRX-based sentence segmenter written in C++.
 The source files have been extracted from psi-toolkit (https://github.com/filipg/psi-toolkit).

 To compile: